-Spirulina is widely available and commonly used type of algae, which is rich in high valued bioactive compounds such as proteins (with 50–70% dry wt).
+Spirulina is a commonly used type of algae, that is rich in high valued bioactive compounds such as proteins (with 50–70% dry wt).
 Since Spirulina is approved by the FDA (Food Drug Administration of the United States) as GRAS (Generally Recognized As Safe), spirulina and spirulina extracts can be used in commercialized foods or as food supplements.

 Advantages of Ultrasonic Algae Extraction

 Ultrasonic extraction excels alternative extraction methods in manifold points, such as high yield, reliability, safety, simplicity, and environmental-friendliness.